findlaycopley/PlotCNV/README.md

 ## Installation

-PlotCNV was written on R 3.6.1 and I've no idea if it works on older versions.
+PlotCNV was written on R 3.6.1 and I've no idea if it works on older versions, but I've no reason to assume it won't.

 ### Dependancies